dtcooper/crazyarms/docs/index.md

 The main audio component of Crazy Arms is called the **Harbor.** It takes care of choosing what to broadcast based on some simple rules.
 In a sense, it's a stream picker.
-Think of the Harbor as a robot sitting at an imaginary console, deciding what play and when, using its _crazy arms_ turning volume knobs, and pushin' and pullin' on faders at exactly the right moment. _(And just like that, we arrive at the reason for the name!
+Think of the Harbor as a robot sitting at an imaginary console, deciding what to play and when, using its _crazy arms_ turning volume knobs, and pushing and pulling on faders at exactly the right moment. _(And just like that, we arrive at the reason for the project's name!
 Okay, it's not the [only reason...](https://www.youtube.com/watch?v=GurizZaR0Ms))_

 #### Sources

 The harbor has several input **sources.** A source is any audio input feeding into the harbor.
-In our robot at the console example above, think of sources as input channels on the console.
-Out of the box examples include the [AutoDJ](users-guide/autodj.md),
+In our robot example above, think of sources as input channels on the console.
+Out of the box examples of sources include the [AutoDJ](users-guide/autodj.md),
 [scheduled, pre-recorded broadcasts](users-guide/prerecorded-broadcasts.md),
 and live DJs streaming with [Icecast 2](users-guide/dj/icecast.md),